aurowallet/auro-wallet-mobile-app/README.md

-# auro wallet
+# Auro Wallet Mobile App

-auro wallet built with Flutter for mina protocol
+Auro Wallet built with Flutter for mina protocol

 ### Introduction

-auro wallet provide one-stop management for mina protocol, convenient staking, and the private key is self-owned.
+Auro Wallet provide one-stop management for mina protocol, convenient staking, and the private key is self-owned.

-auro wallet is aiming to provide a more convenient entrance of the mina network.
+Auro Wallet is aiming to provide a more convenient entrance of the mina network.

 - Friendly UI.
 - Secure local accounts storage.
 - Intuitive Assets management.
 - Simplified staking.
-- Available for both IOS and Android.
+- Available for both iOS and Android.

 ### Building